Varnasr/InsightStack/README.md

 Most repositories focus on code — but what about all the *thinking work* around it?
 **InsightStack** helps capture and share that layer of tacit knowledge: how we write, structure, design, document, evaluate, and reflect.

-Whether you're training a new team, designing your MEL system, or writing a brief, this stack gives you building blocks that are:
+Whether you're building a MEL system from scratch, training a new team, or trying to write a better theory of change, this stack gives you building blocks that are:
 - Human-centered
 - Program-relevant
 - Completely open